 You will also get a sugar coated biology lesson on some of the marine aspects of this marvelous miracle we call life.

 I will be arranging the divers in groups of 7 or so.
 With only 14 people we would have only two dives.
 This is great for you to have your dive, and then only wait for one other.
-Three is good for everyone.
-A trip with four dives (considered full) is great for me and the fish (1½ hour wait for you guys..sorry).
+Three dives is now considered full.
 Back in the day with Reaganomics we used to take five dives!
 We generally take the four hours allotted to this adventure, and make however many dives we have, as long as possible, as to give you the best value for your time and money.